pcmasuzzo/pcmasuzzo.github.io/pages/cancer/chemo-pills.md

 ### 12 hours away
-Based on the photos I took, I was able to reconstruct the exact timestamps for when I took my medication on each day of chemotherapy.
-Using these timestamps, I calculated the time interval between the morning and evening doses for each day.
+Based on the photos I took, I was also able to reconstruct the exact timestamps at which I took my medication on each day of chemotherapy.
+Using these timestamps, I then calculated the time interval between the morning and evening doses for that day.

 _Why did this matter?_ At the hospital they told me it was important for me to take the pills with a lot of water and with **roughly 12 hours** between the two moments.
 Well, I am a sucker for instructions, and the distribution of the time lags shows it!